Version-Control Systems for Linux

 Larch (link)

-Larch (now defunct) was Tom Lord's initial "functional prototype" implementation of the fully decentralised, networked Arch SCM specification.
+Larch (now defunct) was Tom Lord's initial "functional prototype" implementation of the fully decentralised, networked Arch VCS specification.
 It was initially named "arch", but was then renamed to Larch because of a naming conflict. (/bin/arch on a POSIX system returns its machine architecture type.)
 Larch's reliance on shell scripts caused it to be often pronounced less portable than alternatives.
 Could function over ftp, sftp, WebDAV, and plain http transport.
 Replaced by C-based GNU Arch/tla and numerous competitors inspired in part by Larch's drawbacks.

 Code is shell scripts.
 Open source (GNU GPL).